Rachael Kramer

-Rachael Lynn Kramer (born March 15, 1998) is an American former professional volleyball player who played as a middle blocker for the United States women's national volleyball team and Italian professional team Megabox Vallefoglia.
+Rachael Lynn Kramer (born March 15, 1998) is an American former professional volleyball player who played as a middle blocker for the United States women's national volleyball team and Italian professional team Megabox Volley Vallefoglia.

 Career

 College

 Kramer played for the Florida Gators.
 She helped her team to a runner-up finish in the 2017 NCAA tournament.
 The same year, she was named an AVCA Third-Team All-American and was named to the all-conference team.

 She graduated with a bachelor's degree in marketing in August 2019 and graduated with her master's degree in international business in 2020.